muggy8/improbable/have-and-havenot/xitrO31z.md

 Before the person on the other side of the communicator can finish, I noticed Phanna sitting up in the middle of the platform.

-I released the communicator as I was stunned not knowing what I should feel.
+I dropped the communicator as I was stunned not knowing what I should feel.

 As I released my grip on the communicator, my connection with the person on the other side of the communicator broke.